-If you end up with a layover of less than 6 hours or just don’t feel like making the commute into the city, it might be worth it to stay put and explore some of the attractions at DEN.
-One activity you can occupy some of your time with is the airport scavenger hunt.
-In each one of its terminals, there are gargoyles, coffee shops and hidden art that will test your detective skills.
+If you end up with a layover of less than six hours or don’t feel like commuting into the city, staying put and exploring some of the attractions at DEN might be the best option.
+One activity you can spend some time with is the airport scavenger hunt.
+There are gargoyles, coffee shops, and hidden art in each one of its terminals that will test your detective skills.
 This is certainly not one of the most accommodating or entertaining overnight airports, lacking 24-hour dining choices and free dedicated rest areas – but during regular business hours, you can take a stroll to take in some of the world-famous unique public art displays and fine dining.
 Stop by the “Open Windows” interactive LED light display for a surprisingly fun way to spend some time while waiting for a flight.
-For more information about the airport itself, check out our Denver Airport Guide.
+For more information about the airport, check out our Denver Airport Guide.

 Denver Sightseeing Attractions